ddmck/ddmck.github.io/_posts/2014-03-27-getting-hired.md

 title: My Experience Learning Web Dev - Part Three - Getting Hired
 description: Getting hired for a Ruby on Rails Entry level position in a Start Up
 ---
 After learning enough web development fundamentals to have some apps in the wild I started to look into getting hired.
-Job sites were a bit of a mess, and ruby on rails didnt seem to be big in edinburgh.
+Job sites were a bit of a mess, and ruby on rails didnt seem to be big in Edinburgh.

 ## The things I did

 ### Check that I actually knew what I was talking about

 All the apps I had built from the many tutorials I had been through I went back through once more but introducing variables.
-I swapped out the css in the blogger app for bootstrap.
-I used haml for the Micheal Hartl tutorial instead of erb.
-I deployed a website to digital ocean rather than heroku.
+I swapped out the CSS in the blogger app for Bootstrap.
+I used HAML for the Micheal Hartl tutorial instead of ERB.
+I deployed a website to Digital Ocean rather than Heroku.
 I learned how to upload images to S3 rather than to the local drive (thanks for the nudge read-only heroku access).

 ### Go to the nearest Tech Incubator/ Co-working Space

 A new incubator had sprung up in Edinburgh, with an introductory offer of £60pm for hotdesking (co working without a desk to call your own, simply take one thats free on the day).
-I pondered the opportunity until they posted a picture of the reception staff with a French Bulldog and then I trotted accross town the next day with hopes of getting hired and getting the chance to pet a french bulldog.
+I pondered the opportunity until they posted a picture of the reception staff with a French Bulldog and then I trotted accross town the next day with hopes of getting hired and getting the chance to pet a French Bulldog.

 ### Figure out the companies nearby using the same languages

-Really easy to find out if the companies are hiring other wise you have to do some snooping on their staffs github/linkedin/twitter profiles.
+It's really easy to find out if the companies are hiring,  other wise you have to do some snooping on their staffs github/linkedin/twitter profiles.
 Sent cold emails to the companies not hiring enquiring about possibilities of interning and application letters to those with vacancies.

 ### Read up on interview questions